 Skip to main content

 Navigate to Test Suites in your Spur Dashboard to see all suites with their environments, test counts, and latest results.
-You can also organize suits into Folders to keep related suites grouped by product area, team, or domain.
+You can also organize suites into Folders to keep related suites grouped by product area, team, or domain.

 Important: All tests must be added to a Test Suite.